Customize Your Travel Package

 Almost everyone speaks English in these clinics, which helps a lot when discussing treatment plans and addressing concerns.
 This is actually a big deal – think about how stressful dental work is already without adding language barriers to the mix.

 It’s also pretty easy to get to – lots of direct flights from major U.S. cities.
+Most people fly into San Jose since that’s where pretty much all the good dental clinics are.
+The airport’s only 20 minutes from downtown, so you’re not wasting half your day just getting to your appointment.
+Plus, if you need to come back for follow-ups, everything’s close together – no driving all over the country trying to find your dentist.
 And let’s be honest – recovering from dental work while experiencing Costa Rica’s natural beauty beats sitting on your couch at home.
 Many clinics support this “dental vacation” concept by helping with travel logistics, airport transfers, and accommodation arrangements.

 For those wanting to make the most of their visit, check out our Costa Rica Tourism Overview for ideas on what to see and do between appointments.